 Pin and Share:

-What do you think of my favorite Nigerian meals?
+What do you think of these Nigerian meals and dishes ?
 Does anything strike you as appetizing?
-If you have had a chance to sample any of the cuisine, l would love to hear your thoughts.
+Would you be willing to try them or have you had a chance to try any?
+It would be nice to hear your thoughts.